Back to Recipes

 3

-Melt the semi-sweet and white chocolate simultaneously in separate double boilers or one at a time in the microwave (in a medium microwave-safe bowl, microwave the chocolate until melted, stirring after every 30 seconds to prevent overheating).
-While the semi-sweet chocolate is melting add a tablespoon of orange zest.
+Melt the semi-sweet and white chocolate simultaneously in separate double boilers, or one at a time in a medium microwave-safe bowl.
+If using a microwave, stir the chocolate after every 30 seconds to prevent overheating.
+While the semi-sweet chocolate is melting, add 1 tablespoon of orange zest.

 4

-Once both chocolates are melted, pour the semi-sweet chocolate onto the prepared baking sheet and smooth out into a rectangle then drop spoonfuls of the melted white chocolate on top.
-Use a wooden skewer or the tip of a knife to swirl the two chocolates together until you are happy with the swirled design.
+Once both chocolates are melted, pour the semi-sweet chocolate onto the prepared baking sheet and smooth out into a rectangle.
+Drop spoonfuls of the melted white chocolate on top.
+Use a wooden skewer or the tip of a knife to swirl the two chocolates together until you are happy with the design.

 5

-Sprinkle the pistachios and cranberries over the swirled chocolate then sprinkle a little more orange zest on top and allow to cool at room temperature for approximately two hours or until the chocolate is hard and can be broken or cut into pieces to serve.
+Sprinkle the pistachios and cranberries over the swirled chocolate, then sprinkle a little more orange zest on top.
+Allow to cool at room temperature for approximately 2 hours or until the chocolate is hard and firm.

 6